 When I was three-and-a-half, my mother started me on dance lessons.
 While my doctor and other experts saw a permanently crippled toddler with a leg brace, my teacher the great Al Gilbert saw a little girl who wanted to dance.
 He taught me how to hop, skip, jump and run—and most importantly—to DANCE!
-By age seven, I was doing all this without the brace, and through it all, on special occasions my mother let me wear pretty dress shoes so I felt like I was beautiful through and through.
+By age eleven, I was doing all this without the brace, and through it all, on special occasions my mother let me wear pretty dress shoes so I felt like I was beautiful through and through.

 That is the power of hope and hard work.
 That is the power of I can.